-Spanish class is offered at Stratford to both Three year old classes and all students staying until 2:30 PM and is taught by Senora Bisset.
+All students at Stratford are provided Spanish instruction every Wednesday morning by Senora Maresca.
 During Spanish class students sing songs and play games that help them learn how to say their numbers, letters, colors, and days of the week in Spanish.
 Students are also taught Spanish words that support and coordinate with the thematic units they are studying in their classrooms and/or current events and holidays.

 Music is a wonderful way to reinforce learning and have lots of fun!
 At Stratford we employ music in the classroom daily to reinforce what is being studied.

 Twice each week our music teacher, Mr. A, comes and sings unit related and seasonal songs with each class.
 Mr. A plays the piano or keyboard during music class and on Fridays the children accompany him with a variety of musical instruments allowing them to explore rhythm, tempo, and the joy of musical expression.

 In the fall, parents and all family members are invited to a special costume parade where the children sing many of their fall songs and parade around the gymnasium in their costumes.
 In the spring, parents and family members are invited back to watch the children perform special songs they have learned throughout the year in our delightful Spring Program.